 To look for any word in the IDLE window, press CTRL + F to find.
-You can also use the Find and Replace option to directly replace the word, if required, use shortcut CTRL + H to do so.
+You can also use the Find and Replace option to directly replace the word, if required, use the shortcut CTRL + H to do so.

-If you have already used CTRL + F to find a word or a string or a variable in your code and want to look for the next occurrence of the same word, string or variable, then just press F3 and keep on pressing it to keep looking for more.
+If you have already used CTRL + F to find a word or a string or a variable in your code and want to look for the next occurrence of the same word, string, or variable, then just press F3 and keep on pressing it to keep looking for more.

 F5 for windows.
 Press F5 and the code in the current window will be compiled, interpreted and executed.

 Press F1 to trigger Python Editor Context Help.
 This will display help related to the current action in the IDLE window.
 It is really helpful for beginners who love to explore.

 Select the code you want to comment on and press ALT + C and whoosh! its commented.
 To UnComment press ALT + U.